open-telemetry/build-tools/semantic-conventions/README.md

 3. `is_experimental` - Checks if the attribute is experimental.
 The same check can also be done with `(attribute.stability | string())  == "StabilityLevel.EXPERIMENTAL"`
 4. `is_stable` - Checks if the attribute is experimental.
 The same check can also be done with `(attribute.stability | string())  == "StabilityLevel.STABLE"`
 5. `is_template` - Checks if the attribute is a template attribute.
+6. `attribute | print_member_value(member)` - Applies to enum attributes only and takes `EnumMember` as a parameter.
+Prints value of a given enum member as a constant - strings are quoted, integers are printed as is.

 #### String operations